Class ParserContext

 -

-- The number of characters to consume from the beginning.
-(The method just callsadvance(int)
+- length- The number of characters to consume from the beginning.
+(The method just calls- advance(int)internally with this number.)

 - A string of length length that appears at the current position in the input.